gyaz00/Dementor/README.md

 <strong>
 Dementor is a discord server cloner.
 Effective, fast and without the risk of banning.!
 <br><br>
-Apollyon is one of the best Python3.9 obfuscators, it will protect your
+Dementor is made in Python with a line of colors that make it stand out even more
 <br>
-code and make it extremely difficult to get deobfuscated by using CPython.
+Dementor is obfuscated in order to keep people from profiting from the code.
+Dementor clones any type of server layout to your server that you want to copy just by using IDs from them.
 </strong>
 </p>
 <br>